michaelpq/michaelpq.github.io/_posts/2015-07-31-postgres-9-6-feature-highlight-base-backup-slot.markdown

-When taking a base backup with pg\_basebackup, one has surely already experienced the problem that WAL files may be missing on the node from where the backup has been taken after when connecting for example a fresh standby using this base backup.
+When taking a base backup with pg\_basebackup, one has surely already experienced the problem that WAL files may be missing on the node from where the backup has been taken when connecting for example a fresh standby using this base backup after a certain delay.
 In such a case the standby node would complain about the following error.

     FATAL:  could not receive data from WAL stream:
     ERROR:  requested WAL segment 000000010000000000000003 has already been removed